CristianAC16/BackyardShed/README.md

 <h1>Backyard Shed</h1>

 <h2>Description</h2>
-This project involves the design and construction of a 10ft x 16ft backyard shed, replacing two previously removed sheds.
+Designing and building a 10ft x 16ft backyard shed, including the demolition of two 10ft x 10ft sheds.
 The new shed will serve as a versatile workspace for storage and small-scale tasks, featuring built-in shelving, a workbench, and electrical outlets.
 It will be constructed with durable materials, ensuring long-term stability and security.
 The focus is on creating a functional and organized space, while maintaining safety, ventilation, and efficiency.